 - Preheat oven to 350 degrees F.

 - Make the Filling: Chop pears, removing the stem and core, then place in a large mixing bowl.
 Add remaining filling ingredients and mix until the pears are well coated.
-Pour the filling into an 8" x 8" baking pan.
+Pour the filling into a 7" x 11" or 8" square baking dish.

 - Make the Crumble: Combine the almond flour, tapioca flour, flaked coconut, cinnamon and salt in a large mixing bowl.
 Add in the shortening and maple syrup.
 Mix with a fork, then use your hands.
 Once the dough is barely mixed together (still slightly crumbly), use your hands to crumble the topping over the filling.
 Gently press down with your hands.